 - There is a new track from the Wright Rd carpark, to the main junction of the Long and Short loops, the Nature Walk and the North-South Link (with Swimming Hole Track).
 The track is entered to the left of the Lodge’s gate, by the carpark, and runs parallel to the lodge driveway bypassing the Lodge altogether.
 It has been built to provide better security for Lodge visitors, many of whom are children.
 Please refrain from using the Lodge driveway in the future.

-- DoC has announced that they plan to upgrade this new track, and the Nature Walk, and the Swimming Hole link, to Day Visitor standard.
+- DOC has announced that they plan to upgrade this new track, and the Nature Walk, and the Swimming Hole link, to Day Visitor standard.
 This will involve some realignment of the Swimming Hole track to remove river crossings.
 They are also developing new signage for the Forest.
-The Aongatete Forest Project together with the Aongatete Outdoor Education Centre will relocate some of the interpretive signs that they have dotted through the Forest to take advantage of these changes.
+Aongatete Forest Project together with the Aongatete Outdoor Education Centre will relocate some of the interpretive signs that they have dotted through the forest to take advantage of these changes.

 We operate an extensive network of bait stations and traps throughout the forest, and volunteers are active so please be extra careful there at all times.
 Some days, we have a LOT of volunteers in the bush at the same time (i.e. 40+) and for their safety we would prefer that you didn’t hunt at all on these days.
-You can find out what we have planned by looking at www.aongateteforest.org/volunteers-page/
+You can find out what we have planned by looking checking our EVENTS page

 The poisons we use in the forest are Diphacinone and Cholecalciferol.
 Both are dangerous to dogs.
-Don’t let your dogs run wild in the Forest.
+Don’t let your dogs run wild in the bush.

 Recently, a number of our DOC200 stoat traps have disappeared from the Forest.
 We can only assume they were stolen.
 Somebody has gone to some effort to remove them from the Forest because they were fairly deep in it and are not easy to carry (pictured right).